matt-powelldev2784/flipdish-menu/README.md

 https://flipdish-menu.netlify.app

 ## To run tests
-* End to end test implemented with playwright.
+* End to end tests implemented with playwright.
 Run npx playwright test from the command line.
 * Unit tests implemented with Vitest and React Testing Library.
 Run npm run test from the command line.

 ## My approach